 28 October 2022

-The German Federal Ministry of Economic Cooperation and Development (BMZ) makes available EUR 1 million through KfW Development Bank for a COVID-19 relief initiative in the Great Limpopo Transfrontier Conservation Area.
+The German Federal Ministry of Economic Cooperation and Development (BMZ) has made EUR 1 million available through KfW Development Bank for a COVID-19 relief initiative in the Great Limpopo Transfrontier Conservation Area.
 The initiative is implemented by Peace Parks Foundation in partnership with the Mozambican Government’s National Administration of Conservation Areas (ANAC).

 The activities to be funded include cash-for-work employment programmes that will provide temporary income for approximately 400 community members financially deprived as a result of the pandemic which has resulted in a collapse of tourism and other sectors which usually support these communities.